-TrueView video ads are video ads that can be created using AdWords for video and YouTube videos.
+TrueView video ads are video ads that can be created in AdWords using YouTube videos.
 The rules that apply to text ads generally apply to TrueView video ads, too.
-To ensure your TrueView video ads are appropriate, please read the "Technical requirements: YouTube videos" section and the "Technical requirements: video ads" section below.
+To ensure your ads are appropriate and meet our technical guidelines, we also have additional requirements when using the TrueView ad format, as shown below.

 Resizing your video based on YouTube's best practices recommendations before uploading it will help your videos look better on YouTube.
 Guidelines for video upload are available via the YouTube Help Center.

 If you would like your video to not be viewable or searchable to the public outside of the ad, you can make your video unlisted.

 Including third-party tracking pixels is optional.
 However, if you include them, they must meet requirements for third-party ad serving.
 They must also follow these requirements:

 - Impressions: 1x1 tracking pixel accepted

 - All tracking pixels and any fourth-party calls made within the pixels from daisy-chaining must be SSL-compliant.

 - 1x1 image pixels are allowed on the impression, view, and skip events, but not midpoint and complete events.

 How Call-to-action (CTA) overlays work

 CTA overlays are available for TrueView in-stream ads or in-display ads.
 Once someone clicks an in-display ad to watch the video, the CTA shows on the watch page.